Top of the Pops Reloaded

-Top of the Pops Reloaded (TOTP Reloaded), originally known as Top of the Pops Saturday (2002–2005), is a weekly children's music show that was broadcast as part of the Saturday morning CBBC schedule on BBC One and later BBC Two.
+Top of the Pops Reloaded, originally known as Top of the Pops Saturday (2002–2005), is a weekly children's music show that was broadcast as part of the Saturday morning CBBC schedule on BBC One and later BBC Two.
 It ran from 2002 to 2006.
 It was based on the programme Top of the Pops.

-It was shown on BBC Two at 11 am on Saturdays and repeated at 6 pm on the CBBC Channel on Sundays.
+It was shown on BBC Two at 11 am on Saturdays and repeated at 6 pm on the CBBC on Sundays.
 Presenters included Fearne Cotton, Sam Nixon and Mark Rhodes.
-The show also regularly featured Radio 1 DJs JK & Joel.
+The show also regularly featured Radio 1 DJs Jason King and Joel Ross.
 From episode twelve onwards, a new feature was introduced where digital viewers could press their red button to access a different choice of music.
-Richard Oliff was the first ever 'Dad-Dancer' to be featured on the show, performing to Mylo's Doctor Pressure.